ThirdEyeSqueegee/Ro/README.md

 Find the full modlist over on [LoadOrderLibrary](https://loadorderlibrary.com/lists/ro-a-balanced-modlist-beta) if you'd like a closer look.
 Join the [Discord server](https://discord.gg/7PRfhRdedF) for questions, bug reports, mod suggestions, or just to come hang out!

+Please refer to [this](https://github.com/ThirdEyeSqueegee/Ro/blob/main/KEYBINDS.md) for some useful default keybinds used in this modlist.

 ### Technical notes:

 - Installation size: ~100 GB